KaiMiddleton/parseCSV/README.md

 Features:
 ------------------------------------------------------------------------
-- light and simple  (aprox 44 lines of relevant code)
+- light and simple  (approx. 44 lines of relevant code)
 - full multibyte support, no fear of special chars
 - freely choosable field delimiter, record delimiter and enclosure strings I say strings because you can have delimiters and enclosures with multiple chars if you like